 According to the Roseburg News-Review, “Douglas County Sheriff John Hanlin got caught with his pants down.”

-A photo has been circulating in Roseburg showing Hanlin, an elected official, pants-less in only a T-shirt with the words “Lit Saturday” over his genitals.
+A photo that appears to be revenge porn has been circulating in Roseburg showing Hanlin, an elected official, pants-less in only a T-shirt with the words “Lit Saturday” over his genitals.
 Another photo shows the sheriff giving the middle finger.

 The paper reports that Hanlin said “the photo was taken in private at his own residence” and “the photo was published on a website that mimicked his own personal Facebook page and was likely posted by an ex-girlfriend.”